malandrakisgeo/mnemosyne/README.md

     @Cached(cacheName = "completedTransactionCache", capacity = 1000)
     public List<Transaction> getTransactionsByUser(String userId, boolean completed);

-    @UpdatesCache(name="getTransactionById", targetObjectKeys={"id"})
-    @UpdatesCache(name="getTransactionsByIds", targetObjectKeys={"id"})
+    @UpdatesCache(name="getTransactionById", targetObjectKeys={"id"}, addMode = AddMode.DEFAULT)
+    @UpdatesCache(name="getTransactionByIds", targetObjectKeys={"id"}, addMode = AddMode.ADD_VALUES_TO_COLLECTION)
-    @UpdatesCache(name="completedTransactionCache", targetObjectKeys={"userId", "isCompleted"}, conditionalAdd="isCompleted", conditionalRemove="!isCompleted")
+    @UpdatesCache(name="completedTransactionCache", targetObjectKeys={"userId", "isCompleted"}, addMode = AddMode.ADD_VALUES_TO_COLLECTION, conditionalAdd="isCompleted",
+    removeMode = RemoveMode.REMOVE_VALUE_FROM_COLLECTION, conditionalRemove="!isCompleted")
-    @UpdatesCache(name="getPendingTransactions", conditionalRemove="!transaction.isCompleted")
+    @UpdatesCache(name="getPendingTransactions", removeMode = RemoveMode.REMOVE_VALUE_FROM_COLLECTION, conditionalRemove="!transaction.isCompleted")
+    @UpdatesCache(name="getPendingTransactionsByUser", removeMode = RemoveMode.REMOVE_VALUE_FROM_COLLECTION, addMode = AddMode.ADD_VALUES_TO_COLLECTION,
+    conditionalRemove="!transaction.isCompleted", conditionalAdd="transaction.isCompleted", targetObjectKeys="userId")
     public void saveTransaction(@UpdatedValue Transaction transaction);

-Unless otherwise indicated by the presence of a @com.gmalandrakis.mnemosyne.annotations.Key annotation, all arguments are assembled to a CompoundKey used to retrieve the actual cache values.
+Unless otherwise indicated by the presence of a @com.gmalandrakis.mnemosyne.annotations.Key annotation, all arguments are assembled to a
+CompoundKey used to retrieve the actual cache values.

-### Limitations
+### Limitations & Precautions

+#### Proxy objects
-As of 1/2025, mnemosyne's default caching algorithms do not work properly with proxy objects.
+As of 3/2025, mnemosyne's default caching algorithms may not work properly with proxy objects.

-Many frameworks and libraries for databases and REST- or SOAP- services, wrap the returned values in proxy objects that often lack a particular ID.
+Many frameworks and libraries for databases or REST- and SOAP-based services, wrap the returned values in proxy objects that often lack a particular ID.
 There is a TODO on enabling support for enabling custom ID deduction, but it currently is strongly recommended that object proxying is deactivated before mnemosyne is used.

 Deactivating proxy objects differs from framework to framework, (e.g. in Hibernate it can be done by annotating the entities with @Proxy(lazy=false) ).
 Please check the documentation of the framework/library you use.

+#### Collections as keys
+As of 3/2025, methods that take a Collection as an argument will work properly only if they are an abstract Collection, Set, or List.
+Using a concrete subclass, like e.g. ArrayList or HashSet, is explicitly forbidden in case you want to use special collection handling and will result to a RuntimeException.

+When no special collection handling is enabled, though the use of e.g. ArrayLists is not forbidden, it may result to update discrepancies if another method updates the cached one via an @UpdatesCache annotation: the objects being updates via an @UpdatesCache annotation are only wrapped in abstract Set or Lists, which are different from HashSets and ArrayLists, and will result to different keys.

+In general, unless you have a 1-1 correlation between keys in a collection and returned values, or the collection is used as a whole (e.g. collection of XY coordinates), it is not recommended to use collections as keys in cached methods, especially when they are updated via mnemosyne.

+To understand why, consider the following use case: a method returning all the transactions by seller given a list of seller IDs.
+No 1-1 correlation can be assumed
+(a seller is most likely associated with more than one transaction).
+Calling the method with the list with the values "seller1" and "seller2" returns a different result than calling it with a "seller1", "seller3".
+If you cache this method, nothing particularly bad will happen: mnemosyne will just fetch the data for "seller1" twice.
+But if you proceed to updating the method via an @UpdatesCache annotation, as of 3/2025, you will get cache discrepancies.
+It would be more prudent to cache an underlying method that takes each sellerId one by one and yields a result, especially if you want to update the cache.

+    public List<Transaction> getTransactionsBySellersDoneRight(List<String> sellers){
+        return sellers.stream().map(this::getTransactionsBySellerId).flatMap(List::stream).collect(Collectors.toList());
+    }

+    @Cached(cacheName = "doneRight")
+    public List<Transaction> getTransactionsBySeller(String sellerId) {
+        return repository.getTransactionBySellerId(sellerId);
+    }

+    @Cached(cacheName = "doneWrong") //Will definitely result to cache discrepancies when updating public List<Transaction> getTransactionsBySellersDoneWrong(List<String> sellerIds) { //It would work perfectly with special handling enabled, but that requires a 1-1 correlation between sellerIds and Transactions. return repository.getTransactionsBySellerIds(sellerIds);
+    }

+Overcoming these limitations is a TODO.

 ## Future plans